HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 Sure, it’s always been common practice to use a handful of utility classes in CSS: Things like `.float-left` or `.hidden` that often only contain a single rule, referred to in the class's name.

-But Jeffrey Zeldman et al. had drilled into my very soul the principle that classes should be **semantic** -- that they should refer to the _content_ (`.author-name` or `.summary`) rather than the _presentation_ (`.thick-border-top` or `.small-text`).
+But Zeldman et al. had drilled into my very soul the principle that classes should be **semantic** -- that they should refer to the _content_ (`.author-name` or `.summary`) rather than the _presentation_ (`.thick-border-top` or `.small-text`).